Neurotech-HQ/sarufi-messenger-blueprint/README.md

     SARUFI_BOT_ID= Id of bot to be deployed
     ```

+    You can add optional variable `PORT` to specify the port number to be used.
+If you don't specify it, the default port number will be used -> *5000* .

 6. Run main.py and set ngrok

     - Fire up your python script